The Australia Hotel: Closure, demolition, heritage

-In 1968 The Australia was purchased by MLC who, amid mounting concerns, announced their intention of refurbishing and maintaining the hotel, one of the city's landmarks.
-However the following year they announced its impending closure and closed it on 30 June 1971.
-They demolished it in almost record time, to erect a modern $200 million, 68-storey office block/skyscraper in its place; the MLC Centre.
+The hotel was put to auction on 25 February 1970 by Richard Stanton and Sons and was purchased by MLC who, amid mounting concerns, announced their intention of refurbishing and maintaining the hotel, one of the city's landmarks.
+However they later announced the hotel's impending closure, and The Australia closed on 30 June 1971.
+The building was demolished in almost record time in 1971 and 1972, to erect a modern $200 million, 68-storey office block/skyscraper in its place; the MLC Centre by architect Harry Seidler.

 The Royal Australian Historical Society who fix their famous Green Plaques to historic buildings and sites, placed their 39th plaque on the MLC Centre in memory of the Australia Hotel.